openvcloud/docs/docs/Monitoring/Health/Health.md

 <a id="ovs-services"></a>
 ### OVS Services
-- **ovsstatus.py** checks every predefined period (default 60 seconds) if all OVS processes are still running
+- **ovsstatus.py** checks every predefined period (default 60 seconds) if all OVS processes are still run

 <a id="deployment"></a>